-- 7.2.
-With the force tool slider retracted, place the notched end of the guide rod in the center of the lower anchor bar and apply gentle pressure to seat it. - 7.3.
+- 6.2.
+With the force tool slider retracted, place the notched end of the guide rod in the approximate center of the lower anchor bar such that the force slider tool will not interact with the side members of the anchor bar.
+Apply gentle pressure to seat it. - 6.3.
 Position the guide rod at the angle that allows the top and bottom front surface of the force tool slider to rest touching the seat cushion (Figure 3).
 Record the approach angle using an angle gauge on the guide rod.
-If the force tool slider does not touch the seat cushion because of a tunnel or other open access, follow the guidelines in section 7.4.
+If the force tool slider does not touch the seat cushion because of a tunnel or other open access, follow the guidelines in section 6.4.